Ten de Shōwaru Cupid: Koinobori-gumi

-The head of the Koinobori-gumi and Ryuji (竜次)'s father.
+The head of the Koinobori-gumi and Ryuji's father.
 43 years old.
 He's a giant with messy hair and beard, and a large scar on his cheek (given by a cat).
 Since he was 15, he was feared by delinquents as "Enma's Tatsuzo," and he had affairs with as many as 100 women.
-The "evil soul" passed down through generations of the Koinobori family is said to be as valuable as a supreme jewel in the demonic world, and this applies to Tatsuzo (竜蔵) as well.
-He's troubled by Ryuji (竜次)'s ineptitude as an heir, so he hired and housed Maria (聖 まりあ) as a perverted "private tutor."
-Despite being extraordinarily lecherous, he never lays a hand on Maria (聖 まりあ).
+The "evil soul" passed down through generations of the Koinobori family is said to be as valuable as a supreme jewel in the demonic world, and this applies to Tatsuzo as well.
+He's troubled by Ryuji's ineptitude as an heir, so he hired and housed Maria as a perverted "private tutor".
+Despite being extraordinarily lecherous, he never lays a hand on Maria.

 On the other hand, he's overprotective of his daughters, preventing any "bugs" from coming near them.
 He also has biased views (people who don't speak Japanese are Americans, he dislikes cats because he can't communicate with them, etc.).